Cheapest Food to Buy: Best List of 57 Budget Foods

 Yogurt is a popular dairy product made by fermenting milk with live bacteria cultures, giving it its familiar tangy taste and creamy texture.
 Plain yogurt with some fruit added makes an easy, quick snack.

-45) Cottage cheese
+45) Cottage Cheese

 Cottage cheese is a versatile dairy product that has a uniquely lumpy texture due to its curdled nature.
 I like to use it ground up and added to my lasagna as a frugal substitute for ricotta cheese.